Chemical Pathology, Haematology and Immunology

 Urgent requests

-Urgent samples must be placed in a red "urgent sample" bag, supplies of which can be obtained from pathology stores.
-This service must not be abused.
-For the range of tests available urgently please see the table at the bottom of this page.
+Urgent samples must be placed in a red "urgent sample" bag, supplies of which can be obtained from Pathology Reception.

 On the QHB site, samples are sent down using the normal sample bags, A&E, CCU and ITU/HDU samples are treated as urgent, for other locations to ensure samples are processed urgently a call to the laboratory is required.